Must Go Faster

 AI Isn’t the Problem

-While I wouldn’t object to the idea that AI is a T-Rex level threat, that’s not really the point of this essay.
+While I wouldn’t object to the idea that AI is a T-Rex level threat, that’s not really my point.

-Sure, AI will fundamentally change the trajectory of many careers, my career in technology included.
+Sure, AI will fundamentally change the trajectory of many careers, mine included.
 Perhaps for better, perhaps for worse.
 Many jobs will be eliminated, and many jobs will be created.

 In general, my belief is that the algorithm amplifies the extremes.
-From the pundits screaming “AI will replace everyone!” to “AI agents will eat themselves and never outgrow their hallucinations!”, the truth with the internet often lies somewhere in the middle.
+From the pundits screaming “AI will replace everyone!” to “AI will eat itself and never outgrow its hallucinations!”, the truth with the internet often lies somewhere in the middle.

 So why is AI making me feel like I’m constantly on the run?